-- is a consolidation loan that is guaranteed as to at least 97% of its principal and interest by a guarantee agency under a guarantee agreement and the guarantee agency is, in turn, reinsured by the Department of Education in accordance with the FFELP; - contains terms in accordance with those required by the FFELP, the guarantee agreements and other applicable requirements; - is fully disbursed; - is not more than 210 days past due; - does not have a borrower who is noted in the related records of the servicer as being currently involved in a bankruptcy proceeding; and - has special allowance payments, if any, based on the three-month commercial paper rate or the 91-day Treasury bill rate.
+- is a consolidation loan that is guaranteed as to at least 98% (or in the case of additional trust student loans, at least 97%) of its principal and interest by a guarantee agency under a guarantee agreement and the guarantee agency is, in turn, reinsured by the Department of Education in accordance with the FFELP: - contains terms in accordance with those required by the FFELP, the guarantee agreements and other applicable requirements; - is fully disbursed; - is not more than 210 days past due; - does not have a borrower who is noted in the related records of the servicer as being currently involved in a bankruptcy proceeding; and - has special allowance payments, if any, based on the three-month commercial paper rate or the 91-day Treasury bill rate.

-Unless otherwise specified, all information with respect to the initial trust student loans is presented herein as of August 27, 2006, which is the statistical cutoff date.
+Unless otherwise specified, all information with respect to the initial trust student loans is presented herein as of June 14, 2006, which is the statistical cutoff date.

 The following tables provide a description of specified characteristics of the initial trust student loans as of the statistical cutoff date.
-The aggregate outstanding principal balance of the initial trust student loans in each of the following tables includes the principal balance due from borrowers, plus accrued interest to be capitalized of \$3,490,385 as of the statistical cutoff date.
+The aggregate outstanding principal balance of the initial trust student loans in each of the following tables includes the principal balance due from borrowers, plus accrued interest to be capitalized of \$1,776,474 as of the statistical cutoff date.